Chaostheorie/argon/README.md

 ### v0.1.2

-- background process for messages and e-mails (notifications?)
+- background process for messages and e-mails with notifications
 - improved UX/ UI
-- full functionality for pupils
+- full basic functionality for pupils
-- improved processing
+- optimizing of typescript with interfaces
+- upgrade to newer package versions

 ### v0.1.1 [Ongoing]